-Anecdotal evidence only, but children who wear both real nappies and disposables, and who are old enough to express an opinion, often prefer to wear cloth.
+Anecdotal evidence only, but children who wear both cloth nappies and disposables, and who are old enough to express an opinion, often prefer to wear cloth.
 This makes a lot of sense, when you consider how scratchy it must be to wear what feels like paper next to your skin.
-I have heard of more than one "paper cut" from a disposable nappy cuff.
+I have heard of more than one 'paper cut' from a disposable nappy cuff.

 Also, the very fact that one of the major disposables manufacturers has gone to the trouble of adding lotion to the elastication, makes you wonder how uncomfortable they must have felt before.
 Next time you think about buying some underwear for yourself, consider the choice between disposable paper pants and cotton ones – not a hard decision to make, is it?
-And what about the new “sensitive” range of nappies produced by one of the major disposable manufacturers, for all those children who react to the dyes, perfumes or absorbency chemicals in their normal ones.
-You don’t think they added this range without good reason, do you?
+And what about the 'sensitive' range of nappies produced by one of the major disposable manufacturers, for all those children who react to the dyes, perfumes or absorbency chemicals in their normal ones.
 Its very existence speaks volumes about the claims for protection against nappy rash that disposables supposedly offer.

 While we’re on the subject, take a look at how many parents with children in disposables routinely spend a fortune on creams and lotions to protect their bottoms.
 If cream is needed every nappy change, there is an ongoing problem that needs to be sorted out - which can’t be comfortable for the child.
 Most parents with children in cloth have no need of cream etc at all, except maybe at trigger periods such as during teething.

-You could also think about your own home comforts – with real nappies, the poo goes straight down the toilet, so no dustbins full of smelly poo, which make the air so pleasant smelling until dustbin day (I don’t think!).
+You could also think about your own home comforts – with cloth nappies, the poo goes straight down the toilet, so no bins full of smelly poo waiting around until dustbin day.
 Any remaining smell is contained within a lidded nappy bucket, which is emptied daily or so.
 The myth about smelly nappy buckets is exactly that – with the lid on, no smell comes out at all.

-I cannot promise you that your child will train early if they are put in real nappies – some children in real nappies train late, and others in disposables train early, which complicates easy statistics.
-It all depends on how anxious they are to be out of "baby" things – having a younger sibling is a great incentive, and being fastidious (more likely with girls than boys) also helps.
+I can't promise you that your child will train early if they are put in cloth nappies – some children in cloth train late, and others in disposables train early, which complicates easy statistics.
+It all depends on how anxious they are to be out of 'baby' things – having a younger sibling is a great incentive, and being fastidious (more likely with girls than boys) also helps.
 However, you will usually find that when they do come out of nappies, they do so far more reliably than their peers in disposables.